jansendotsh/comic-management/README.md

 * source bin/activate
 * python3 -m pip install -r requirements.txt

-Is able to be used without virtualenv although you will need to assess the versions of libraries used.
+These tools able to be used without virtualenv although you will need to assess the versions of libraries used.

 ## Usage